-Generally, businesses are able to claim income tax deductions for expenses incurred or paid prior to the end of the financial year (subject to the prepayment restrictions outlined in Item 13).
-Thus, to obtain an income tax deduction in the 2022 financial year it may be appropriate to accelerate and incur certain regular expenses in June 2022 rather than in July or August (e.g. the service or repair of an item of equipment in June rather than in July).
+Generally, businesses can claim income tax deductions for expenses incurred or paid prior to the end of the financial year (subject to the prepayment restrictions outlined in Item 13).
+Thus, to obtain an income tax deduction in the 2023 financial year it may be appropriate to accelerate and incur certain regular expenses in June 2023 rather than in July or August (e.g. the service or repair of an item of equipment in June rather than in July).